 When people contemplate the idea of getting sober, the question at the top of their minds is often, “How long will addiction recovery take?”
-It is difficult to answer this question simply.
+It is difficult to know how long it may take to recover from addiction.
 A wide variety of factors influence the severity of a person’s addiction, and these factors also determine the nature of a person’s subsequent addiction treatment.
 While some people can begin to lead a normal life relatively quickly, others require more time.

 Ultimately, however, few people claim to ever “recover” from addiction.
 Most people who successfully stay sober, even people with decades of sobriety behind them, identify as being “in recovery.”
 Addictions are chronic health conditions that have no recognized cure.
 They can, however, be put into remission if they are continually treated.